dianqk/rust-140686-141306-141737/README.md

 LLVM 18.1 introduces a new relocation: `R_AARCH64_GOTPCREL32`, in [PR72584](https://github.com/llvm/llvm-project/pull/72584), which the GNU linker doestn't yet support.

 The build log of Android: https://github.com/dianqk/rust-140686-141306-141737/actions/runs/15363331249.

+I have asked if it's possible to revert it: https://github.com/llvm/llvm-project/pull/72584#issuecomment-2925139275.